aaronrucker990/vpn-config-and-observ/README.md

 Generating your Virtual Machine within Microsoft Azure

-1. Create a text file or note pad to keep track of your information
+1. Create a text file or note pad to keep track of your information.
-2. Browse to  https://whatismyipaddress.com/ and take note of your IP Address
+2. Browse to  https://whatismyipaddress.com/ and take note of your IP Address.
-3. Create a Virtual Machine (You can create a Resource Group when creating your vm)
+3. Create a Virtual Machine (You can create a Resource Group when creating your vm).
-4. Create Virtual Machine in a  country (try your country or a country close, so your vm isn’t too slow)
+4. Create Virtual Machine in a  country (try your country or a country close, so your vm isn’t too slow).

 	  a.
-Log into your VM, you created via Remote Desktop
+Log into your VM, you created via Remote Desktop.

 	  b.
-Browse tohttps://whatismyipaddress.com/  and take note of your IP Address
+Browse tohttps://whatismyipaddress.com/  and take note of your IP Address.

 Section 2